redkubes/quickstart/onprem/README.md

 When the installer is finished, copy the `url` and `admin-password` from the console output.

-Follow the post installation steps [here.](https://otomi.io/docs/installation/post-install)
+Follow the post-installation steps [here.](https://otomi.io/docs/installation/post-install)